As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Interesting fact: Having bacon in the household meant wealth, and therefore bacon was perceived in the past as a symbol of abundance.

 Bacon was most often eaten with bread and onions.
 In the past, bacon and bread were typical travel dishes.
 It was wrapped in a napkin and could be eaten even after the journey in the summer heat.
 Later, mustard was added to this breakfast.

 At present, bacon is still one of the popular breakfasts in Slovakia.
 However, based on new knowledge in the field of health and healthy nutrition, which attributes its negative impact on the development of cancer, its consumption has been declining in recent years.

-In the past, breakfast was the main dish of a day in Slovakia.
+In the past, breakfast was the main dish of the day in Slovakia.
 And therefore it was a hearty meal, which consisted mainly of home-made products.

 Some of the traditional Slovak breakfast is similar to in other countries, especially in Europe or the United States, but some of them are more typical for Slovakia only.

 Let me know in the comment section which breakfast you like the most and which one you want to try or already did.
 And if you know some other traditional and typical Slovak breakfast, let me know about it.